Ikebana

 'arranging flowers' or 'making flowers alive' (生け花, 活け花, Ikebana) is the Japanese art of flower arrangement.
 It is also known as 'way of flowers' (花道, kadō).
-The tradition dates back to Heian period (794–1185), when floral offerings were made at altars.
+The origin of ikebana can be traced back to the ancient Japanese custom of erecting evergreen trees and decorating them with flowers as Yorishiro to invite the gods.

 Later, flower arrangements were instead used to adorn the tokonoma (alcove) of a traditional Japanese home.